rkbansal83/algorithms/README.md

 ZeroMatrix - If an element in matrix M*N is zero ,then set an entire row and column to be 0.

 ValidateBST - Check if the given binary tree is binary search Tree.

+SearchInRotatedSorted - Search a given element in sorted rotated array.

+CompressString - Compress a given string "aabbbccc" to "a2b3c3"